PhysiCell-Tools/python-loader/man/HOWTO.md

 ```

-## How to run pcdl like pyMCDS.py in the early days?
+## How to load data with pyMCDS.py like in the early days?

 In the very early days, PhysiCell output was with the help of a MATLAB script loaded into MATLAB for analysis.

 In 2019, a similar loader script was written for phython3.
-The name of this script filed was pyMCDS.py.
+The name of this script file, defining the pyMCDS class, was pyMCDS.py.
 This pyMCDS.py script is still the core of the pcdl library.

 To load data the old school way: